e271828e/Flight.jl/docs/notes/design/tools/spec_style.md

 # Spec style guide

 The rules `framework_spec.md` is written to.
-Consulted before editing the spec so its register stays consistent across sessions.
-The target register: **rigorous but pedagogical, economical but not terse**.
+Consulted before editing the spec so its register stays consistent across sessions: **rigorous but pedagogical, economical but not terse**.
 Growth in word count is acceptable; a norm buried in pedagogy is not.